Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Discussion

 As we have shown in Section~\ref{subsec:case_galactic}, it is straightforward to improve our method by combining it with the powerful problem simplification schemes devised in \citep{AIFeynman, AIFeynman2, Divide_and_conquer, GSR, Cranmer2020_GNN}.
 The results of the separability procedures implemented in the \citep{AIFeynman2} algorithm are conveniently recorded in separate datafiles, which makes it completely straightforward to use their approach as a pre-processing step for \PhySO.
-We expect that it will be relatively easy to reproduce their method inside our algorithm which should lead to improved performances for \PhySO.
+We anticipate that integrating their method within our algorithm, following the approach of \cite{uDSR_DSRbased}, should enhance the performance of \PhySO.

-It could be argued that we could have tackled the physical units validity of expressions in SR by using the Buckingham $\Pi$ theorem \citep{Buckingham_pi_theorem}, with variables and constants rendered dimensionless by means of multiplicative operations amongst them (such an approach has recently been proposed by \citealt{SR_appli_exoplanet_units, SciMED}).
-However, working on so called $\Pi$ groups can make SR much more difficult in practice as it makes the dimensionless solutions often more complex.
-It is interesting to note that nature (or at least physics) is not dimensionless, so information is lost during the process of making variables and constants dimensionless.
-This would have prevented us from leveraging the powerful constraints provided by the units.